Hulkstance/rjobrien-tech-assessment/README.md

 Create an HTTP endpoint that:

-1. Accepts a GET request with three optional query parameters to filter products or highlight some words (separated by commas in the query parameter) in their
+1. Accepts a GET request with four optional query parameters to filter products or highlight some words (separated by commas in the query parameter) in their
    description:
    Example: